userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/01.base-setup/docs.md

 ### The route

 You should already have a [route file](/routes-and-controllers) at `app/sprinkles/pastries/routes/pastries.php`.
-We will add two additional groups to the file.
-First, add the group `/api/pastries` to use later on for routes that will retrieve/modify data from the database.
+We will add two additional route groups to the file.
+First, add the group `/api/pastries` which will be used for routes that will retrieve/modify data from the database.

 ```php
 // These routes will be for any methods that retrieve/modify data from the database.